12 Wonderful Spanish Schools in Mexico (2018)

 More reviews: It’s surprisingly difficult to find official reviews for this prominent institution, and CEPE’s website is lacking in information.
 Try Googling “CEPE UNAM review” (without the quotes) as there are many mentions in various forums and blogs.

 - Students wanting a more traditional academic environment with a minimum of six weeks to devote to a course

-- Students seeking university credit, a certification, or Spanish teacher diploma
+- Students seeking university credit, a certification, or a Spanish teacher diploma

 - Advanced students with a preference for cultural courses